Changissnz/selfinterest/README.md

 artificial axiom; the question of who benefits from such prescription to the artificial axiom remains, but by the default selfishness a part of self-interest, the benefactor is assumed to be the private enterprise, in other words, a rival entity to the individual.
+The artificial axioms provide the cause for human beings to be principled, yet human beings are not mechanistically programmed to adhere to them.
+Any human being, out of self-interest, is a private agent.
+This is their default categorization, an individual with physical traits possible to be known, and underlying psyche possible to be approximated into general descriptions containing their inclinations and motives, and this allows a predictability on their fulfilling their objectives.